OmphileMorwane/CDV01_Career_Goals_Reflection_OMPMOR404_BCL2401_GroupE_OmphileMorwane_CDV01/README.md

    **Describe how these align with your interests and skills**

-   As an individual who believes is proficient with problem solving skills and possessing critical thinking skills, these sattributes are indispensable in both fields, demanding constant application important in both fields and you are constantly required to solve problems and think crtically throughout.
+   As an individual who believes is proficient with problem solving skills and possessing critical thinking skills, these attributes are indispensable in both fields, demanding constant application to solve difficult problems and understand situations well.

 ### Part 4: Action Plan